ghashe/ashe-invoice-generator-web-app/README.md

 ### Overview

-**IASHE Invoice Generator Web App** is a cutting-edge, web-based invoicing application meticulously designed to cater to the needs of small and medium-sized businesses.
+**ASHE Invoice Generator Web App** is a cutting-edge, web-based invoicing application meticulously designed to cater to the needs of small and medium-sized businesses.
 This robust platform offers a seamless and efficient solution for generating, managing, and tracking invoices, ensuring that businesses can streamline their billing processes with ease and precision.
 Delivered as a subscription-based service, Invoice Generator Pro provides unparalleled value through its comprehensive features, intuitive user interface, and secure infrastructure.

 ### Key Features